dcolthorp/matchure/README.md

 #### Quote

 Quote allows you to escape what would otherwise be a pattern so it's tested for equality instead.
+For example, the pattern`'foo` tests for equality to the symbol `foo`.

 ### when-match and cond-match